 I was speaking to my ex boyfriend recently.
 He had broken up with his girlfriend, a girl who just a few months ago he told me was the first person he’d had feelings for the way he had me.
 He and I broke up over three years ago.

 He told me that she was aggressive, insulting, needed constant validation and was volatile.
-I stated to him that he had an ex who had PTSD surface during the relationship but this girl was worse and he responded “yep”.
+I stated to him that he had an ex who had PTSD surface during the relationship but he sounded to me as though this girl was worse and he responded “yep”.

 As we were generally chatting away, I can’t recall the exact words he used but basically, what I heard was that he still wonders why things didn’t work with us.
 I’ve said to him a few times before, that it was the timing, PTSD began to surface in me just before I met him.
 He was the one who would hold my hand just a little too tight or say a phrase that triggered something and I’d be hysterically rocking back and forward in the corner of the kitchen, hidden by the cupboards.
 He’d always ask me just to tell him not to say or do things so that he didn’t upset me again.
 It clearly tore him apart believing he’d caused me to break down.
 The thing with PTSD is, you don’t know what’s going to trigger the anxiety attacks until they actually happen.